-Students who are late to their classes cause a disruption in the educational process, and therefore you should always do your very best to be on time.
-If you arrive at a class without a valid pass after the tone sounds signaling the beginning of the class period, your teacher will record you as tardy and question you as to why you are late.
-If you are late to class, your teacher will assign detention before or after school in his/her room, and will notify your parents of the problem.
-If you continue to be late for class, your teacher may send you to the office with a Discipline Referral for Morning or Saturday Detention and/or ISS.
-Each teacher will inform you of the rules she/he has established regarding being tardy to class.
-If a student is more than twenty (20) minutes late to class, it will be recorded as either an excused or unexcused absence from that class.
+Students who are late to their classes cause a disruption in the educational process.
+If a student arrives late to class without a valid pass, the teacher will record the student as tardy and may inquire as to the reason.
+If tardiness continues, teachers will assign detention before or after school in their room, and may notify parents of the problem.
+If the problem continues, teacher may send students to the office with a Notice of Misconduct or assign Early Morning Detention.
+Each teacher will inform students of the rules she/he has established regarding being tardy to class.